 A graduate seminar investigating the problem of building a more sustainable future for the Baltimore-Washington Region.
 Students will work on independent projects of their choosing in fields such as energy, demographics, sustainability, transportation, and housing, relating their project to the problem of creating a sustainable future.
 Guest lecturers present on a variety of subjects, covering demographic and economic modeling, land use analysis and modeling, and environmental issues.

-An introduction to technologies that are vital for contemporary planners.
-With a strong emphasis on practical skills, the course will provide students with fundamental concepts, hands-on experience and real-world applications of such urban planning technologies as web publishing and tools, search engine optimization, blogs, Twitter and social networking, Geographic Information Systems (GIS), data visualization, 3D modeling, mash-ups, digital design tools, web surveys, photo/video sharing (web/video conferencing), and crowdsourcing
+Fundamental concepts, hands-on experience and real-world applications of such urban planning technologies as Geographic Information Systems (GIS), data visualization, 3D modeling, mash-ups, digital design tools, web surveys, photo/video sharing (web/video conferencing), crowdsourcing web publishing and tools, search engine optimization, blogs, Twitter and social networking,

 Intensive community planning group field work, typically five days a week for four weeks.
 Often outside the USA.
 Application of class work to actual planning and policy challenges.
 Students seeking to meet the URSP studio requirement must also take URSP 706.